 Two other details of the traditional IRA are:

 - It often comes with lower annual contribution limits (It would be nice to be self-employed and be in a situation where you want to contribute more to your retirement fund than you are allowed to.)

-- At the age of 70½, you must begin to take distributions from the account.
-Those distributions are then taxed (but at a rate lower than if they had been taxed as income).
+- At the age of 73 (up from 70 1/2 as of Jan 1, 2023), you must begin to take distributions from the account.
+Those distributions are then taxed, but at a rate lower than if they had been taxed as income.

 2. Roth IRA